binczech/Equine-Army-BOT/README.md

 !připsat-start amount - Changes starting amount of money for new users
 !připsat @user amount - Adds amount of money to a user
 !odebrat @user amount - Removes amount of money to a user
+!reset @user - Resets money of a user to starting amount !připsat-roli @role amount - Adds amount of money too all users with a role

 **Reactions**